tienvv1234/CompleteGuideNodejs/README.md

 #advenced feature of javascript that include in es 2017: .then(() => {}) arrow function

 #npm install --save cookie-session (manager the cookies)
--`khi request đến server, cái request đó sẽ đc chuyển đến cookie sesion, cái này sẽ tự động extract tất cả dữ liệu của cookie đó`+
+-`khi request đến server, request đó sẽ đc chuyển đến cookie sesion, cái này sẽ tự động extract tất cả dữ liệu của cookie đó`+
 `và nó sẽ encrypt dữ liệu cái tồn tại bên trong đó xong rồi dữ liệu sẽ đc chuyển cho passport cái này sẽ kéo ra userId ở trong cookie(id này là id đã đc chúng ta serialise trước đó) biến nó thành user model instance, đc thêm vào req object như 'req.user'` summary : `passport có 2 function serializeUser, deserializeUser serializeUser để chuyền thông tin như id về browser để save cookie cái này sẽ mã hóa qua cookiesession, desesializeUser là để lấy ra các thông tin từ cookie của client gửi request lên trên server. cái này cần phải giải mã qua cookiesession để`

 -`middleware our small functions that can be used to modify incoming requests to our app before they are sent off to route handlers`
 #note :
 -`cookie session is like not really inherently passing data to passport, it's just processing the incoming requests populating that session property right here and then passport accesses the data that exist on res.session`

+express session
+the difference between the two is that cookie session stores all the data directly in the cookie, express sesion stores all the data in  some like remote server side data store and then whenever request comes in it takes the id of that sesion and then goes and pull all the relevant data out ò the session store
+- `the big difference between these two is that with express session  we are tryind to store all the data outside the cookie with cookies session we are stuffing everything into the cookie`
+- `the big difference between the two is that with express session we can store as much data as we want to inside of that remote or that session store because that is some big bucket of data that we can post on our server and we can stuff as much stuff in there as we want to, with a cookie we are limited to around 4 kilobytes and that is all we have access to that is all the data we can stuff on the cookie`